judka-uriel/uriel-book/uriel_en.md

 the tribe of Zebulun, non-Orthodox Jews work diligently for the betterment of the world.

-When all parties consent, a portion of taxes may go toward supporting the Haredi communities.
+When all parties consent, a <!-- tenth --> portion of taxes may go toward supporting the Haredi communities.
 According to Rambam, this is one of the 613 commandments ([M﬩6](https://www.sefaria.org/Sefer_HaMitzvot,_Positive_Commandments.6)).
 In Sifrei Devarim [49:2](https://www.sefaria.org/Sifrei_Devarim.49.2), the Torah's words “cling to Him” are equivalent to the words “cling to the sages”